Helping your children recover is not easy

 The best way to help your children is to help yourself.
 Healing is a long, sometimes painful process.
 Your children need you throughout the entire process.
 Here are some suggestions that can make a big difference in your progress toward helping yourself heal and in turn helping your children:

 Don’t try to go through separation or divorce alone.
 Link up with a DivorceCare divorce recovery support group.
 You’ll find caring people who understand the issues you face.
 Look for a DivorceCare group that offers the companion DivorceCare for Kids program for your children.
 Our Group Finder will help you locate a group meeting near you.

 Your progress can be slowed or stopped if you don’t build on the right foundation.
 Our Foundation for Healing section has essential information to help you as a parent find the right footing.

-Subscribe to “One Day at a Time,” our FREE daily email messages designed for all adults experiencing a separation or divorce.
-You’ll receive 365 uplifting messages that will guide you through the healing process.
-Also included are guidelines to help you parent effectively and words of encouragement to support you as you parent alone.
+Subscribe to “One Day at a Time,” our free daily email messages designed to encourage you.
+You’ll receive 365 uplifting messages that will help guide you through the healing process.

 Most people consider separation and divorce to be the most painful and stressful experience they’ve ever been through.
 It’s a confusing time when you feel isolated and have lots of questions about issues you’ve never faced before.

 DivorceCare groups meet weekly to help you face these challenges and move toward rebuilding your life.
 Each DivorceCare session has two distinct elements:

 During the first 40 minutes of the meeting, each DivorceCare group watches a video seminar featuring top experts on divorce and divorce recovery subjects.
 These videos are produced in an interesting-to-watch television magazine format and feature expert interviews, real-life case studies, and on-location video.